ZionK1/Lempel-Ziv-Compression/README.md

-# Assignment 6: Lempel-Ziv Compression
+# Lempel-Ziv Compression

 ## Description:
-	In this assignment, we implement two programs called encode and decode which perform LZ78 compression and decompression, respectively.
+	In this project, I implemented two programs called encode and decode which perform LZ78 compression and decompression, respectively.
 The core idea behind both of these compression algorithms is to represent repeated patterns in data with pairs using pairs which are each comprised of a code and symbol.
 Both encode and decode can compress/decompress any file, text